jadibdev/Meals/README.md

 # MEALS KING APP
 A JavaScript Project Meals King App: A web app that display meals categories, category list items, meal items popup model showing details and comment form.
 The app allows users to like and comment on a favorite meal.
 Meals data is fetched from MealDB API
-Likes and comment is store in Involvement API provided by Microverse.
+Likes and comment are stored in the Involvement API provided by Microverse.

 ## Built With
 Webpack